microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 Some portable applications have icons.
 The options for creating shortcuts with icons could be considered in the future.

+Support for channels has not yet been implemented.
+Some portable applications may have "beta" and "stable" releases.
+Users may want to have support for both in the future.

 ## Resources

 [Portable / Standalone Executables · Discussion #44183 · microsoft/winget-pkgs (github.com)](https://github.com/microsoft/winget-pkgs/discussions/44183)